StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 * Current after fix acquired, 20mA to 25mA
 <br><br>

+Breakout board had no connection to Vbackup pin, so could not test hot fix.
 A second example of the MAXM8Q with horizontal wire antenna was tested, Fix time from cold, 7 min 35 seconds.

 ![Picture 1](Pictures/6H.jpg)